supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 ## Part 2: Pricing as Behavior Design (8–10 minutes)

-**John**: "You've said that pricing should be about creating the patterns you want to see, not just maximizing demand.
-What does that philosophy look like in practice for an attraction operator?"
+**John**: "You've said that pricing should be about creating the patterns you want to see and shaping behavior, not just maximizing demand.
+What does that look like in practice for an attraction operator?"

-**Tim** (Guest Experience Focus): "Everyone thinks dynamic pricing means surge pricing during peak times.
+**Tim**: "Everyone thinks dynamic pricing means surge pricing during peak times.
 You advocate for pricing as incentive rather than punishment.
 How do you use pricing to actually improve the guest experience?"

+**John** (Metrics): “You’ve mentioned there’s one metric most operators overlook.
+What is it — and why does it matter more than the daily ticket price?”

+**Tim** (Seasonal Reality): "Most attractions are dealing with extreme seasonality – dead winter, crazy summer, where 70% of your revenue comes in 12 weeks.
+How do you apply these pricing strategies when ?"

-**John** (Technology Integration): "What's the role of AI and automation in pricing decisions?
+**John** : "What's the role of AI and automation in pricing decisions?
 You mentioned earlier that operators should be cautious about just trusting AI – what should they be watching for?"

-**Tim** (Seasonal Reality): "Most attractions are dealing with extreme seasonality – dead winter, crazy summer.
-How do you apply these pricing strategies when 70% of your revenue comes in 12 weeks?"

 ---